Who is Jarrod Kailef?

 Me?
 My friends call me Kai.
 Pretty much, I'm a geek.
 But, I was a geek before it was cool, way back in the 80s, when the term "cool" first emerged from the obscurity of the Jazz subculture and became part of the vernacular of most high school age kids.

 Hobbies: I love video games, from 80s arcade classics through modern MMOs and everything in between, and I'm active in the retro gaming community.
-Science Fiction and Fantasy are my only real entertainment media interests, and I love just about everything in those two genres as long as it doesn't fall too deeply into the "teen drama" style.
+Science Fiction and Fantasy are my only real entertainment media interests, and I love just about everything in those two genres as long as it doesn't delve too deeply into the "teen drama" style.
 I am an especially big fan of the original Star Trek, having loved that show since I was four years old.
 I love writing and performing music, especially percussion, and have been doing so as a hobby for over twenty-five years.
 I've written music for several video games, and you can click the Soundcloud link on the main page to listen to some of it.
 I used to be an avid tabletop RPG gamer and GM, but in recent years I've not done much gaming and I miss it.
 I enjoy listening to a lot of different musical styles, but my favorite is progressive, symphonic and power metal.
 You can click the stylized "E" logo on the main page to learn about the radio station that I own and operate, which specializes in that particular genre of music.
 Of course, being a geek in the 80s means that I used to call dialup BBS systems quite frequently.
 Today I even run a small telnet based system called Sanctum II BBS which you can learn about by clicking its icon on the main page.
 I am also an avid martial artist and have studied and practiced continuously since I was about six.
 In the Career section below I discuss martial arts in more detail, and if you click the martial arts link on the main page I go in to even greater detail.
 I used